Bosnian Church

-The Bosnian Church (Crkva bosanska, Црква босанска) was an autonomous Christian church in medieval Bosnia and Herzegovina.

-Historians traditionally connected the church with the Bogomils, although this has been challenged and is now rejected by the majority of scholars.
+The Bosnian Church (Crkva bosanska, Црква босанска) was an autonomous Christian church in 13th–15th century Bosnia.
+There were several campaigns, crusades and inquisitions against heresy in Bosnia by the Pope and King of Hungary.
+Historians traditionally connected the church with the Bogomils, although this connection has been challenged and is now rejected by the majority of scholars.
 Adherents of the church called themselves simply Krstjani ("Christians") or Dobri Bošnjani ("Good Bosnians").
-The church's organization and beliefs are poorly understood, because few if any records were left by church members and the church is mostly known from the writings of outside sources — primarily Catholic ones.
+The church's organisation and beliefs are poorly understood, because few if any records were left by church members; the church is mostly known from Catholic anti-heretical writings.

 The monumental tombstones called stećak that appeared in medieval Bosnia, as well as Croatia, Serbia, and Montenegro, are sometimes identified with the Bosnian Church.

 Background

-Schism
+Christianization and East–West Schism

 Christian missions from Rome and Constantinople were sent into the Balkans in the 9th century, Christianizing the South Slavs, and establishing boundaries between the ecclesiastical jurisdictions of the See of Rome and the See of Constantinople.
-The East–West Schism then led to the establishment of Catholicism in Croatia and most of Dalmatia, while Eastern Orthodoxy came to prevail in Serbia.
-Lying in-between, the mountainous Bosnia was nominally under Rome, but Catholicism never became firmly established due to a weak church organization and poor communications.
+The East–West Schism then led to the establishment of Catholicism in Croatia proper and most of Dalmatia, while Eastern Orthodoxy came to prevail in Serbia.
+Lying in-between, the mountainous Bosnia proper was nominally under Rome, but Catholicism never became firmly established due to a weak church organization and poor communications.
 Medieval Bosnia thus remained a "no-man's land between faiths" rather than a meeting ground between the two Churches, leading to a unique religious history and the emergence of an "independent and somewhat heretical church".
 Catholicism and Eastern Orthodoxy predominated in different parts of what is today Bosnia and Herzegovina; the followers of the former formed a majority in the west, the north, and in the center of Bosnia, while those of the latter were a majority in most of Zachlumia (present-day Herzegovina) and along Bosnia's eastern border.

-This changed in the mid-13th century, when the Bosnian Church began eclipsing the Roman.
-While Bosnia remained nominally Catholic in the High Middle Ages, the Bishop of Bosnia was a local cleric chosen by Bosnians and then sent to the Archbishop of Ragusa solely for ordination.
-Although the Papacy already insisted on using Latin as the liturgical language, Bosnian Catholics retained the Church Slavonic language.
+The bishopric of Bosnia (ecclesia Bosnensis) was mentioned in the 11th century, and was likely subordinated the Archdiocese of Split, until the 12th century when it was subordinated the Archdiocese of Ragusa.
+During the jurisdiction dispute between Ragusa and the Archdiocese of Antivari (elevated through Vukan Nemanjić), Ragusa stressed the rights over Zahumlje (also known as Hum) and "Serbia which is Bosna" (regnum Servillie, quod est Bosna).
+This identification of Bosna stems from the fact that it had been a province of Serbia; following 1018, with the establishment of the Archbishopric of Ohrid, the territory west of the bishoprics of Syrmia, Ras and Prizren stayed under the jurisdiction of the maritime church centers which disputed over land in the hinterland.
+The bishopric of Bosnia was among those which used Slavic in liturgy, and naturally used Eastern liturgical books with models characteristic of the Eastern rite.
+It remains unknown how much that bishopric was rooted and even its seat is unknown.